 This session brought together 12 amazing panel members to share the latest research and best practice examples of business’ involvement in biodiversity conservation.
 You can watch and share our three-part video series on the outcomes of the Business & Biodiversity session here:

-Part 1: Summary of the panel discussion on corporate biodiversity accounting and disclosure;
+Video Part 1: I provide a summary of the panel discussion on corporate biodiversity accounting and disclosure;

-Part 2: Highlights from the corporate biodiversity accounting and disclosure Q&A session;
+Video Part 2: We share highlights from the corporate biodiversity accounting and disclosure Q&A session;

 Towards an integrated monitoring program: identifying indicators and existing monitoring programs to cost-effectively evaluate the Long Term Sustainability Plan (2015-2016)